admission2024/Admission_Cell-2024/General.md

     }
 </style>

-- GNDEC is introducing a new branch, i.e. B.Tech. in Logistics and supply Chain Management, with a tentative intake of 20.
+- GNDEC is introducing a new branch, i.e. B.Tech. in Logistics and supply Chain Management.
-- We may have an increase in the santioned intake of B.tech - CSE and IT by 60 each.
+- We may have an increase in the sanctioned intake of B.tech - CSE and IT.
 (This will be confirmed, as and when finalized).

 ### REGISTRATION PROCESS